NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Monster Core/Zecui.md

 abilities_mid:
   - name: ""
   - name: "Preserve Prey"
-    desc: "`pf2:r` (healing,manipulate,occult,vitality) **Trigger** A living creature within 30 feet is reduced to 0 Hit Points\n**Effect** The zecui channels corrupt vitality into the triggering creature, which still goes [[Conditions/Unconscious|Unconscious]] but does not gain the dying condition.
+    desc: "`pf2:r` (healing,manipulate,occult,vitality) **Trigger** A living creature within 30 feet is reduced to 0 Hit Points\n* * *\n\n**Effect** The zecui channels corrupt vitality into the triggering creature, which still goes [[Conditions/Unconscious|Unconscious]] but does not gain the dying condition.
 While that creature is unconscious, the residual energy attempts to counteract any vitality spell healing that creature with a +15 counteract modifier."

 attacks:
   - name: ""